moby/moby/docs/reference/commandline/dockerd.md

 `/sys/fs/cgroup/memory/foobar`, whereas using `--cgroup-parent=foobar`
 creates the cgroup in `/sys/fs/cgroup/memory/daemoncgroup/foobar`

-The systemd cgroup driver has different rules for `--cgroup-parent`.
-Systemd represents hierarchy by slice and the name of the slice encodes the location in the tree.
+The systemd cgroup driver has different rules for `--cgroup-parent`. systemd represents hierarchy by slice and the name of the slice encodes the location in the tree.
 So `--cgroup-parent` for systemd cgroups should be a slice name.
 A name can consist of a dash-separated series of names, which describes the path